SHANA TOVA AND HAPPY NEW YEAR!

 The University of Haifa Faculty of Law Legal Clinics and Refugee Mental Health

-If you missed the opening reception on July 11, the new ZAZ10TS art installation can be viewed at 10 Times Square Lobby (1441 Broadway, New York) until September 4, 2018 and is open to public Monday to Friday from 8AM to 10PM.
+On September 6, we held an opening reception for the ZAZ10TS exhibition “Maskit X Eyal Nevo: Mount Sodom”and it be viewed at 10 Times Square Lobby (1441 Broadway, New York) until the end of October 2018 and is open to public Monday to Friday from 8AM to 10PM.

-For more information about the exhibition, click HERE
+For more information about the exhibition, visit ZAZ10TS.com

 From The Archive